Dusky/claudia-app/docs/README.md

 # Claudia Framework Documentation

-Welcome to the Claudia AI Terminal Companion framework documentation.
-This guide covers everything you need to understand, extend, and build upon the framework.
+This documentation covers the architecture, usage, and extension of the Claudia AI terminal companion framework.

 ## Table of Contents